 var div = document.createElement('div'); document.body.appendChild(div);

-If we inspect the document in Developer Tool, you should see that our div element has been inserted there, before the body closing tag.
+If you inspect the document using Developer Tools, you’ll see that the new div element has been added right before the closing body tag.

 var p = document.createElement('p'); // create new paragraph element

 .createTextNode() function.
-In this example, we store the text value in a variable named
+Here, we store the text in a variable named

-var p = document.createElement('p'), txt = document.createTextNode('This is the text in new element.');
+var p = document.createElement('p'), txt = document.createTextNode('This is the text in the new element.');

-.appendChild() to insert the element to the body document.
+.appendChild() again to insert the new paragraph element into the body of the document.

-If you have some questions upon our discussion in this post, feel free to add it in the comment box below.
+If you have any questions or comments about this tutorial, feel free to leave them in the comment section below.